cal-a-mari/mbatilando.github.io/_posts/2014-12-30-automatic-reference-counting-in-swift.markdown

 Since I made a reference to the Owner instance from the Animal instance I created (and vice-versa) there are still strong references to both instances so Swift will not deallocate memory for both of them even after removing the variable references.

 ###Weak References
 Enter weak references-- one solution for resolving strong reference cycles between instances.
-Weak references (unlike unowned references which I'll talk about later) are allowed to take on the value nil and allow you to reference another instance without keeping a strong hold on it, therefore disallowing a strong reference cycle.
-We use the **'weak'** keyword to declare a variable or property as a weak reference:
+Weak references (unlike unowned references which I'll talk about later) are allowed to take on the value nil and allow you to reference another instance without keeping a strong hold on it, therefore disallowing a strong reference cycle:

 	class Animal {
 		let name: String
+		// We use the weak keyword to declare a variable
-		weak var owner: Owner? // An animal may or may not have an owner
+		// or property as a weak reference weak var owner: Owner? // An animal may or may not have an owner

 		init (name: String) {